ionutcirja/react-redux-test/README.md

 # React & Redux test

-Simple application to test React and Redux.
+Simple application to test react and redux.

 Other tools used:
 - flow
 - jest